Pets4HomesPets4Homes

 Generation

-Lurcher puppies for sale in Wales
+Lurcher Puppies for sale in Wales

-5 Lurcher puppies for sale in Wales
+6 Lurcher Puppies for sale in Wales

 Valued for speed, endurance, and friendly disposition, Lurcher dogs - sometimes called "Poacher's dogs" - have garnered a reputation as sociable pets and skilled hunters.
 Originally from the UK, these dogs are a crossbreed, most commonly between a Greyhound and a Terrier or collie.
 Lurcher dogs boast a range of coat lengths and colors, including black, white, brown, or combinations, depending on their mix.
 Their coats can be rough, smooth, or somewhere in-between.
 While their athletic build requires regular exercise, Lurchers also enjoy family time, playing well with children and other pets.
 With intelligence and a gentle temperament, they excel in obedience and agility training.